binipringle/constructs/_texts/1-condensedoutline.md

 ### Federalism

 System of "dual sovereignty" by which the states operate under a national or "federal" government but still retain certain independent powers and sovereign attributes.
 Federalism issues involve questions about the appropriate distribution of authority between the national government and the states, and the relationship between those units of government.
 The Supreme Court at present is deeply divided on basic issues of federalism (recall, e.g., *Term Limits* and *Seminole Tribe*).
 When the modern Court invokes "federalism" as justification for declining to adjudicate cases (e.g. *Lyons*, which the Court formally decided on standing grounds) it has concluded that federal judicial oversight of state or local governments in a particular context would constitute an inappropriate federal encroachment upon state sovereignty or areas traditionally committed to the states.

+- {:.indent-2}(A) New Deal (1930s) - 1970s: federalism issues settled/stable; broad deference to congressional power.
+- {:.indent-2}(B) 1980s: “states’ rights” revival in political and judicial realm.
+Federalism issues increasingly contested.
+- {:.indent-2}(C) 1990s - present: states’ rights campaign achieves dominance on Supreme Court, often at expense of other constitutional values.
+- {:.indent-2}(D) Judicial activism deployed to advance states’ rights theory of federalism.

+A major question in US constitutional law has been whether and to what extent the judiciary should define and enforce federalism-based limits (aka, “states-rights” limits) on the national government.
+The question of how power should be allocated between the national government and state governments (aka, federalism issues) has no intrinsic political valence.
+However, federalism issues often divide Supreme Court on political/ideological lines.
+Recent Supreme Court decisions interpreting the Constitution:

+**Parents Involved (2007)** (Constitution bars states and localities from using most (maybe any) race conscious measures to keep public schools from becoming segregated by race)

+**Citizens United (2010)** (Constitution bars regulation of corporate spending on elections, leaving government powerless to prevent flooding of the political process with corporate wealth)

+**Shelby County (2013)** (Constitution bars Congress from maintaining key provisions of the Voting Rights Act of 1965 that had curbed state actions disenfranchising people of color)

+Frederick Douglass: “If the South has made the Constitution bend to the purposes of slavery, let the North now make that instrument bend to the cause of freedom and justice."
+Other abolitionists condemned the Constitution as pro-slavery.
+Possible rationales for supporting the Constitution are **(1) "rule of law” rationale**; and **(2) pragmatic or “consequentialist” rationale**.
+The “rule of law” rationale rests on the circumstances of the founding that speak to the legitimacy (or not) of the Constitution at adoption, and thus the rule-of-law rationale for supporting it.
+The “consequentialist” rationale focuses on the implications for how the courts should interpret the Constitution.
+These include the use of “originalism” (especially from founding era); interpreting the constitution as a “living constitution” v. fixed meaning; and the role of courts in democratic society.

+---

 ### Separation of Powers